peng-ju/Computer-Vision/README.md

-# Here are the computer vision course projects
+# These are my computer vision projects